Ayvalik Aegean Coast, Turkey Travel Guide

 Ayvalık's surroundings include beautiful natural landscapes for those seeking calm and outdoor experiences.

 Assos, today Behramkale, is a scenic ancient harbor town on a volcanic rock with Aegean Sea views.
 It features ancient ruins including a theatre, and the Temple of Athena (6th century BC).
 Aristotle founded his philosophy school here.
-The charming village below the acropolis has stone houses and a small harbor.
+The charming village lower than the acropolis has homes constructed from stone and a small harbor.

 The legendary city from Homer's Iliad, Troy (Truva) is an UNESCO World Heritage Site.
 Excavations show multiple history layers, with settlements from the Bronze Age to Roman times.
 A reconstructed wooden Trojan Horse stands near the entrance.